qe201020335/HRCounter/README.md

 1. Download [Pulsoid](https://pulsoid.net/) on your phone and set up heart rate broadcast.
 Then follow instruction for Pulsoid [above](#Pulsoid).
 2. Download [HypeRate](https://www.hyperate.io/#download) on your phone and connect to your BLE device.
 Then follow instructions for HypeRate [above](#HypeRate)

+### Apple Watch
+1. Download [HypeRate](https://www.hyperate.io/#download) on your iPhone and Apple Watch.
+2. Follow instructions for HypeRate [above](#HypeRate)

+Note: You need to have testflight since HypeRate is still in beta.

+### WearOS Smart Watch
+There are 2 options.
+1. Use [Heart for Bluetooth](https://play.google.com/store/apps/details?id=lukas.the.coder.heartforbluetooth) on your watch and use it as a BLE heart rate monitor.
+Then follow the instructions for BLE Compatible HR Monitor [above](#ble-compatible-hr-monitor)
+2. Use [HypeRate](https://hyperate.io/) which you can download it on the [play store](https://play.google.com/store/apps/details?id=de.locxserv.hyperatewearos) and follow instructions for HypeRate [above](#HypeRate)

+Depending on your watch, monitoring quality may not be as good as a dedicated heart rate monitor.

 ### Galaxy Watch
 1. Use [HeartRateToWeb](https://github.com/loic2665/HeartRateToWeb) and [this](https://galaxystore.samsung.com/geardetail/tUhSWQRbmv) app on your watch.
 2. Follow the instrucrion on [their github page](https://github.com/loic2665/HeartRateToWeb) to set up heart rate broadcast.
 Make sure you download the [**first**](https://github.com/loic2665/HeartRateToWeb/releases/tag/v1.0.0) realease, the csharp one is bugged (filelock issue, and requires admin for no reason).